 We share space with others continuously throughout our lives – at work, taking classes, and exploring the community.
 When interacting with others, adults think about the expectations for that environment and relationships and choose actions that make those around them feel most comfortable.
 This intentionality results in obtaining and maintaining employment, building relationships, being included in groups, and being treated in more positive ways.

-ADVANCE helps young adults better understand social situations, social expectations (hidden rules) and the thoughts and feelings of others, in order to increase awareness of how their actions and words impact others around them.
+The Young Adult Program helps young adults better understand social situations, social expectations (hidden rules) and the thoughts and feelings of others, in order to increase awareness of how their actions and words impact others around them.
 Students are taught strategies to understand the social world and navigate adult expectations.
 They practice sharing space with others in a variety of settings such as riding the metro, walking on a city sidewalk to job interviews and in work settings.
 Students learn to set their own goals for building social capital and to self-assess their successes and setbacks in real-life situations.

 Making Connections